 The best way to protect your child from chickenpox is vaccination.

 If your child is not yet vaccinated and comes in contact with another child or family member who has chickenpox, he may still be protected if he is vaccinated right away.

-- Your child has an immune system disorder.
-The doctor can give a special type of immune globulin (VZIG) with a large number of antibodies to help prevent infection, or early treatment with an antiviral drug.
+If your child has an immune system disorder and comes in contact with chickenpox, call your doctor right away.
+The doctor can give a special type of immune globulin (VariZIG) with a large number of antibodies to help prevent infection, or early treatment with an antiviral drug.